-Jo is the creator of the Foundation-Frameworks-Tools School Improvement Model© and author of Response to Instruction and Intervention: Culturally and Linguistically Responsive Frameworks, Processes and Strategies, and Accelerating Your ELs Reading Comprehension, Vocabulary Development, and Reading Fluency.
-She is a co-author of ACCESS: Building Literacy Through Learning, a content-area program specifically designed for English language learners, published by Houghton Mifflin Harcourt, and Read 180: Strategies for Teaching Reading to English Language Learners, Scholastic.
+Jo is the creator of the Foundation-Frameworks-Tools School Improvement Model and author of The Science of Reading and Your Multilingual Learners: Principles, Frameworks, Processes, and Strategies, Response to Instruction and Intervention: Culturally and Linguistically Responsive Frameworks, Processes and Strategies, and Accelerating Your ELs Reading Comprehension, Vocabulary Development, and Reading Fluency.
+She is a co-author of ACCESS: Building Literacy Through Learning, a content-area program specifically designed for Multilingual Learners, (Houghton Mifflin Harcourt), and Read 180: Strategies for Teaching Reading to English Language Learners (Scholastic).

-Jo taught Introduction to Bilingual Education, Foundations of Curriculum, and Language and Literacy courses at California State University, Sacramento from 1988-2005.
-She was also an instructor at the Multiple Intelligences Institute at the University of California, Riverside.
+Jo taught Introduction to Bilingual Education, Foundations of Curriculum, and Language and Biliteracy courses at California State University, Sacramento for 20 years.
+She was a board member and instructor at the Multiple Intelligences Institute, University of California, Riverside.

-Jo is the founder of New Horizons In Education, an education consulting company dedicated to assisting school districts design and implement highly effective language and literacy programs for their bilingual-biliterate students and their families.
-Presently, Jo provides Foundation- Frameworks-Tools School Improvement and Transformation guidance, EL Program Quality Reviews, ESSA implementation technical support, biliteracy, language acquisition, and Mind-Brain- Education Science seminars.
+Jo is the founder of New Horizons In Education-EduTrainers, an education consulting company dedicated to assisting school districts and corporations design and implement highly effective language and literacy programs for bilingual biliterate students and their families.
+Currently, Jo provides Foundation- Frameworks-Tools School Improvement and Transformation© coaching and guidance, EL Program Quality Reviews, ESSA implementation technical support, Biliteracy, language acquisition, and Mind-Brain- Education Science seminars.
 Jo shares her many ideas with administrators, teachers, students, parents, and policy makers throughout the world.
-Her seminars are fast-moving, energetic, and focus on scores of research-based practical ideas and materials participants can use immediately.
+Her seminars are fast-moving, energetic, and focus on scores of evidence-based practical ideas and materials participants can use immediately.

 Jo grew up in a family who experienced the challenges that farm working, non-English speaking families face.
-She truly understands the complexities and multiple variables that surround English language learners.
-Therefore, it is always her intention to provide seminar participants with practical ideas, inspiration, and a vision that all students are highly intelligent and can be successful in all aspects of their lives, regardless of race, gender, or socio-economic level.
+She understands the complexities and multiple variables that surround Culturally and Linguistically Diverse learners.
+Because of her background and experiences, it is always her intention to provide practical ideas, inspiration, and a vision that all students are highly intelligent and can be successful in all aspects of their lives, regardless of race, gender, or socio-economic level.